 1. Know where the coldest areas are.
 The coldest areas of the refrigerator are lowest and nearest the chill plate or freezer compartment (if the freezer isn’t totally separate).
 Cold air falls, and thus the higher areas will be warmer.
 This is important to organizing the refrigerator: some foods need to be kept as cold as possible while others just need to be “cool.”

 For example, you want to store meat in the really cold area, not produce, which is generally best just chilled.
-I’ll write more about the specific needs of various refrigerated foods in additional articles.

 2. Decide your priorities.
 In all likelihood, your boat refrigerator won’t be as large as you’d like.
 So you have to decide what refrigerated items are most important to you.
 This might include questions like: